akhilmhdh/contributors-readme-action/README.md

 # Contributors-Readme-Action

 Contributors-Readme-Action is a simple GitHub action to automate contributors list in README file.
+Not only contributors, collborators, bots or any user.

 As it uses a GitHub action it's secure and very easy to integrate into your projects.
 Once added it will automatically add all the repository contributors to your readme in a well-formatted table, including future contributors :smile:.
 Now why would you need a contributors list?
 Come on man, show some love to the ones who contribute to your project.:wink: